TOP TOPICS OF THIS PAGE

 Next, the TCA will ask that you turn out all of your pockets to show you are taking nothing into the testing environment.
 They will then wave a handheld metal detector over your body to ensure you are not carrying any electronics or metal objects.
 This scan has no ill health effects and is completely safe.
 Do know that a TCA will not place their hands on your body in any way.

-The ONE thing that the IMA will let you bring and use during the CMA Exam is a nonprogrammable calculator.
-If you’re one of those people who think the kind of calculator you use matters, the CMA Coach recommends the Texas Instruments BA II Plus Financial Calculator.
-Why?
-We have no idea… either way, be sure to bring a calculator–you’re going to need it!
+The ONE thing that the IMA will let you bring and use during the CMA exam is a non-programmable calculator.
+If you’re one of those people who thinks the kind of calculator you use matters, the CMA Coach recommends the Texas Instruments BA II Plus Financial Calculator.
+Be sure to bring a calculator–you’re going to need it!

-…that time is carried over to the essay section.
-You have one hour (or more) to complete two essay questions which each may contain up to eight parts … that a possibility for 16 parts you have to answer!
+You have one hour (or more) to complete two essay questions which each may contain up to eight parts … that’s a possibility for 16 parts you have to answer!